navyaa31/cse15l-lab-reports/week1lab.md

 bash: cd: Hello.java: Not a directory
 [user@sahara ~/lecture1]$
 ```
 The working directory when the command was run was /home/lecture1.
-Having the file as the argument does not make sense because the working directory cannot be the path to a file, it van only be the path to a directory.
+Having the file as the argument does not make sense because the working directory cannot be the path to a file, it can only be the path to a directory.
 This is why the output is an error, because a file should not be passed in as an argument for cd, so the output tells us that if an argument is passed in, it should be a directory (not a file).

 ## ls with no arguments
 ```